Ma Perkins

 "America’s mother of the air" was portrayed by actress Virginia Payne, who began the role at the age of 19 and never missed a performance during the program's 27-year run.
 Kindly, trusting widow Ma Perkins had a big heart and a great love of humanity.
 She always offered her homespun philosophy to troubled souls in need of advice.

 Ma Perkins is widely credited with giving birth to storytelling and content-based advertising.

 Characters and story

 Ma owned and operated a lumber yard in the town of Rushville Center (population 4000), where the plotlines pivoted around her interactions with the local townsfolk and the ongoing dilemmas of her three children, Evey, Fay and John.
-One of her children died during World War II.
+John Perkins died during World War II.
 Ma's daughter Fay was played by Marjorie Hannan, Isabelle Krehbiel and Rita Ascot.
 Gilbert Faust had the role of John.
 Evey Perkins was played by Lillian White, Dora Johnson, Laurette Fillbrandt and Kay Campbell, who later became known for playing Grandma Kate Martin on the television soap opera All My Children.
 Shuffle Shober, Ma's best friend, was played by Charles Egelston (and later Edwin Wolfe).
 Murray Forbes was heard as Willie Fitz, and Cecil Roy portrayed Junior Fitz.

 In "Sounds from the Past," Chris Plunkett offered an overview of the series: